Most of the victims were young women or couples in cars on secluded streets.

 Lake killed himself with a cyanide pill at a police station.

-Ng fled to Canada but was captured and extradited to the U.S. He was later found guilty of 11 murders in 1999 and sentenced to death.
+Ng fled to Canada but was captured and extradited to the United States.
+He was later found guilty of 11 murders in 1999 and sentenced to death.

-2002 - Pickton is charged with 26 counts of murder after police found the bodies of young women on his Port Coquitman, British Columbia, pig farm.
+In 2002, Pickton was charged with 26 counts of murder after police found the bodies of young women on his Port Coquitman, British Columbia, pig farm.